wundergraph/wundergraph/docs-website/src/pages/docs/tutorials/your-first-wundergraph-application.md

 operation is named after its file name, the query doesn't need to have an explicit name.

-Since our query must end up mapping to our data sources, before writing our first operation we should open `https://countries.trevorblades.com/` and visually inspecting its schema.
+Since our query must end up mapping to our data sources, before writing our first operation we should open `https://countries.trevorblades.com/` and visually inspect its schema.

 We can see the root query has a `continents` field, and each `Continent` consists of a `name`,